fplard/teaching_resources/README.md

 - update read me to contribute

 ## Questions to be discussed
-- General organization: Who updates what, who checks what? what do you want (or you think you will have time) to do?
+- General organization: Who update what, who check what? what do you want (or you think you will have time) to do?
     - ***Floriane***: I included some possibilities to add one person in charge for each page that should check what is uploaded on it, organize the page and solicit people to contribute to the page.
-We need also someone to coordinate the global site and check that pages are coherents and not repetitives.
+We need also someone to coordinate the global site and check that pages are coherent and not repetitive.
 I can do that but Sandra or Gilles you might also want to do it?

 - General presentation and tree of each page?
     - ***Floriane***: #Overview courses #then more specific tree with specific resources?
 Do we add more guidelines sentences and with which structure?